-Feel free to come to office hours for any reason, academic or otherwise.
-If office hours are not convenient for you, we'll find a time that is.
-We are also very easy to reach by email and typically respond quite quickly; this is the best way to reach us.
+Feel free to come to my office hours for any reason, academic or otherwise.
+If my office hours are not convenient for you, we'll find a time that is.
+I am also easy to reach by email and typically respond quite quickly; this is the best way to reach me.
+I also know how to text and sometimes answer the cell phone (not office) but think twice (or text) before you do this[©].